Its-alan/Photo-Gallery/README.md

 # Photo-Gallery

-A basic photo gallery app built with React that lets users upload, view, and delete images stored temporarily.
+A photo gallery app developed with React that allows users to upload and view images in a sequential order.
+Users can easily manage their photo collection by uploading new pictures, which are displayed in the gallery, and deleting any images as needed.
+All images are stored in local storage, ensuring that your gallery remains organized and accessible directly from your browser.